Voting in elections

 What happens in the polling station?

-When you go to the station the first thing that the staff will do is to ask for your ID.
-They will then ask for your name and address (even if you take your poll card) so they can check that you are on the Electoral Register.
-Once your entry is found they will check your ID is acceptable.
+When you go to the station the staff will ask for your name and address (even if you take your poll card) so they can check that you are on the Electoral Register.

 Once this has been done your electoral number is recorded on a Corresponding Numbers List (CNL) and you will be given your ballot paper(s).
 The ballot paper will tell you how many choices you can make.
 Take your ballot paper(s) into a polling booth so that no one can see how you vote.
 You will need to put a cross (X) in the box next to the option you wish to support.
 Do not make any other mark on the ballot paper or your vote may not be counted.
 Once you have voted please fold your ballot paper and place it in the ballot box.
 In some instances you will be asked not to fold your ballot paper.